 How old you were when you started your pension, the amount and length of time you’ve contributed to your CPP and your average earnings during your working life will all affect the value of your pension.

-Pension payment amounts can vary quite a bit from person to person, however in 2021, the maximum monthly amount was $1,203.75, and the average monthly CPP payment among retirees was $619.44.
+Pension payment amounts can vary quite a bit from person to person, however in 2024, the maximum monthly amount is $1,634.60, and the average amount for new beneficiaries (in October 2023) was $758.32.

 Did You Know?

 On your My Service Canada Account, you can access all the documents you need to get an estimate of your CPP.
 You can either pull up your CPP Statement of Contributions and calculate your estimated CPP earnings yourself using this calculator, or request an estimate based on their calculations.

 Eligibility For Those Who Have Lived in Multiple Countries

 If you’ve lived or worked in Canada and another country outside of Canada, then you could still be eligible for CPP.

 The only condition is that this country must have a social security agreement with Canada – in other words, an agreement that ties together the pension programs of both countries for the individuals that have lived or worked in both countries.

 That way, your periods of contribution in the foreign country could be counted as contribution periods in Canada for the purposes of increasing your CPP payments.